ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 ```

 Inside the definition of `f`, the argument `x` is outer-region local: that is,
-while it may be locally allocated, it is known not to have been allocated during
+while it may be stack-allocated, it is known not to have been allocated during
 `f` itself, and thus may safely be returned from `f`.
 For example:

 ```ocaml